^

 Nomenclature and classification of tumors

-Diagnosis of a benign tumor
+Diagnosis of benign tumor

-The prevalence of the tumor is determined by two classifications: domestic and international - T, N, M. Many oncologists suggest additionally to introduce into the international classification histopathological gradation (G-gradus - determined by the degree of cell differentiation, pT - by the state of the primary tumor, P - by the degree of germination walls of a hollow organ), but it has not yet been fully developed and accepted at the international level by a conciliation commission.
-On the development and prevalence of tumors are divided into four stages of development.
+The prevalence of the tumor is determined by two classifications: domestic and international - T, N, M. Many oncologists propose to additionally introduce histopathological gradation into the international classification (G-gradus - determined by the degree of cell differentiation; pT - by the state of the primary tumor; P - by the degree of penetration of the wall of the hollow organ), but it has not yet been fully developed and has not been accepted at the international level by the conciliation committee.
+According to the development and prevalence of the tumor, they are divided into four stages of development.

 The principle of oncological alertness

-The fact is that the primary tumor from a clonal cell to 1 cm in diameter grows for five years, and in the last three years it gives manifestations in the form of symptoms of "small signs" caused by cancer intoxication.
-This, first of all, manifests itself in the atypism of the course of a chronic disease: it becomes stubborn, does not lend itself to schematic treatment, constantly recurs.
-For example, gastritis - with the appointment of antispasmodics and drugs blocking H-secretion, it stops in 1-3 days completely - with malignancy, there is some improvement, but the discomfort remains, and after a few days the patient again comes with complaints of exacerbation.
-There are many examples to give, since the primary tumor has many "masks", but the main thing for suspicion is the persistence and atypicality of the disease.
-Against this backdrop, unobtrusive symptoms of "small signs" are superimposed: fatigue of the patient, drowsiness, a small weight loss with normal nutrition, social apathy, lack of appetite and a change in attitude towards food and odors (for example, in patients with lung cancer there is aversion to tobacco and it is easy quit smoking, women do not like the smells of perfume, children dislike the sweet, which used to be loved, etc.).
-These symptoms can also be caused by other social factors, but should disturb the doctor, how not to recall the principle of "sensitive and attentive attitude toward the patient."
+The fact is that the primary tumor from a clonal cell up to 1 cm in diameter grows for five years, and in the last three years it manifests itself in the form of symptoms of "minor signs" caused by cancer intoxication.
+This, first of all, manifests itself in the atypism of the course of some chronic disease: it becomes persistent, does not respond to schematic treatment, constantly recurs.
+For example, gastritis - with the appointment of antispasmodics and drugs blocking H-secretion, is completely stopped in 1-3 days - with malignancy, some improvement is noted, but discomfort remains, and after a few days the patient again comes with complaints of exacerbation.
+Many examples can be given, since the primary tumor has many "masks", but the main thing for suspicion is the persistence and atypicality of the disease.
+Against this background, there are also subtle symptoms of "minor signs": increased fatigue of the patient, drowsiness, slight weight loss with normal nutrition, social apathy, lack of appetite and a change in attitude to food and smells (for example, patients with lung cancer develop an aversion to tobacco and easily quit smoking, women stop liking the smell of perfume, children are disgusted by sweets that they used to love, etc.).
+These symptoms can also be caused by other social factors, but they should worry the doctor, how can one not remember the principle of "sensitive and attentive attitude to the patient."

-Particularly greater caution in regard to cancer should be in people over 40 years of age, in which the processes of anabolism are catabolic.
-But in recent years - "cancer is younger" - and the age principle has lost its leading importance.
-The group of "risk" comes to the fore: drug addicts, alcoholics, antisocial personalities, etc. Although the "safe" cancer incidence is not lower.
+People over 40 years of age, in whom the processes of anabolism turn into catabolism, should be especially wary of oncological diseases.
+But in recent years, "cancer is getting younger" - and the age principle has lost its leading significance.
+The "risk" group comes to the fore: drug addicts, alcoholics, antisocial personalities, etc. Although the "prosperous" have no lower oncological morbidity.

 Diagnosis of malignant tumors